Table of Contents

 Beginner’s Guide to SEO

 Search engines are designed to find answers for internet users.
 They organize the internet so that you can instantly discover relevant search results.
 For your site to appear in the results, you have to get ranked in the search engine.
 This is why search engine optimization (SEO) is so important.
-If you want to be in the search engine results pages (SERPs), you need top-notch SEO techniques.
+You need top-notch SEO techniques if you want to be in the search engine results pages (SERPs).

 A search engine is made to crawl, index, and rank the internet.
 Crawling involves searching the web for content.
 The indexing process involves organizing the internet’s content.
-After a page is indexed, it will appear as the answer to search queries.
+After indexing a page, it will appear as the answer to search queries.
 Then, the ranking process involves determining which pieces of content are the best results for specific queries.

-When a search engine crawls a site, it sends out search engine robots.
+A search engine crawls a site and sends out search engine robots.
 These robots are also known as spiders.
-They crawl each page of content by following links from certain pages to new URLs.
-When the spiders find new content, they give it to an index known as Caffeine.
-This index is a database of URLs that can be retrieved by the search engines whenever someone searches for something.
+They crawl each content page by following links from certain pages to new URLs.
+When the spiders find new content, they give it to an index called Caffeine.
+This index is a database of URLs that can be retrieved by search engines whenever someone searches for something.

 How Does a Search Engine Index and Rank Content?

 A search engine’s index stores all of the content a search engine finds and stores.
 When someone types a search query, the engine searches through the index to find relevant content.
 The search engine ranks these results according to how relevant they are.
-When a website has a high ranking, it means the search engine thinks that it is more relevant than other results.
+A website with a high ranking means the search engine thinks it is more relevant than other results.

-If you want to, you can block web crawlers from going through your web pages.
+You can block web crawlers from going through your web pages if you want to.
 You can also tell the search engines to stop storing your pages in their index.
 Unless you have a reason to do this, you should avoid it.
 If search engines cannot crawl and store your pages, your pages are essentially invisible to the search engines.